pydata/xarray/doc/dask.rst

 ``func`` cannot be run on 0-shaped inputs because it is not possible to extract element 1 along a dimension of size 0.
-In this case we need to tell :py:func:`map_blocks` what the returned result looks like using the ``template`` kwarg. ``template`` must be an xarray Dataset or DataArray (depending on what the function returns) with dimensions, shapes, chunk sizes, coordinate variables *and* data variables that look exactly like the expected result.
+In this case we need to tell :py:func:`map_blocks` what the returned result looks like using the ``template`` kwarg. ``template`` must be an xarray Dataset or DataArray (depending on what the function returns) with dimensions, shapes, chunk sizes, attributes, coordinate variables *and* data variables that look exactly like the expected result.
 The variables should be dask-backed and hence not incur much memory cost.